Learning Context-Dependent Choice Functions: Real-World Datasets

-These datasets (\mq{2007} and \mq{2008}) were constructed by extracting features from the OHSUMED\footnote{This dataset can are available on \url{http://davis.wpi.edu/xmdv/datasets/ohsumed}} dataset, which consists of the queries and retrieved documents with individual preferences in the form of a relevance for each document with respect to the corresponding query ~\cite{letor}.
-The format of both datasets (\mq{2007} and \mq{2008}) is the same, and there are about \num{1500} queries in \mq{2007} and about \num{500} in \mq{2008} with labeled documents~\cite{letor}.
-These datasets consist of \num{46} features extracted from a query and document constructing an object called \emph{query-document} and each pair is labeled with a relevance score in $\{0,1,2\}$, implying how relevant the document is to the respective query.
-A relevance score of \num{0} implies the document is not relevant, \num{1} means relevant and \num{2} means very relevant to the query~\cite{qin2010letor}.
-An instance is shown in \Cref{fig:letor}.
-For this dataset, the \rproblem is defined by choosing the relevant documents to the given query.
+\paragraph{LETOR Supervised Datasets} The datasets (\mq{2007} and \mq{2008}) consist of the queries and retrieved documents, with individual preferences in the form of a relevance for each document with respect to the corresponding query \citep{letor2013}.
+The format of both datasets (\mq{2007} and \mq{2008}) is the same, and there are about \num{1500} queries in \mq{2007} and about \num{500} in \mq{2008} with labelled documents.
+These datasets consist of \num{46} features extracted from a query and document constructing an object called \emph{query-document} and each pair is labelled with a relevance score in $\set{0,1,2}$, indicating how relevant the document is to the respective query as shown in \Cref{fig:letorsup}.
+A relevance score of \num{0} means that the document is not relevant, \num{1} means relevant and \num{2} means very relevant to the query.
+For this dataset, the goal of the choice problem is to choose all the relevant documents for the given task.